 Apple Champs-Élysées Experience Room

 At Apple Champs-Élysées in Paris, two gray Eero Saarinen Womb Chairs are nestled next to a window.
-A black petrified wood side table has been positioned between the chairs.
-Each log is unique, but you can find similar options from a variety of suppliers.
+A High Quality Petrified Wood Side Table from Andrianna Shamaris has been positioned between the chairs.
 The Akari 10A floor lamp makes another appearance here.
 Instead of Apple Park prints, black and white photographs of famous French cities from photographer Axel Morin line the walls.

 At Apple Carnegie Library in Washington, D.C., Apple Park prints have again been replaced, this time with historic floorplans of the Carnegie Library.
 A marble-topped Eero Saarinen Side Table was added.
 D.C.’s Experience Room also has a few books relevant to local design and architecture: